devicetree-org/lopper/README-architecture.txt

 future without the inputs and outputs differing.

 Currently, Lopper operates on dtb files.
-It does not parse or otherwise manipulate source dts files (except for preprocessing).
+It does not parse or otherwise manipulate source dts files (except for pre-processing).
 Lopper uses libfdt for operations on these files, and uses the standard dtc tools to prepare the files for manipulation.